fqqlsun/LEAF_production/README.md

 | **Bit 1** | `1` | Output product is out of physical range |
 | **Bit 2** | `1` | Invalid pixel (due to cloud, shadow, snow, ice, water, or sensor saturation) |
 | **Bits 3–7** | *Sensor Code* | Identifies the source satellite platform: <br>• `40` = Landsat 5<br>• `56` = Landsat 7<br>• `64` = Landsat 8<br>• `72` = Landsat 9<br>• `168` = Sentinel-2 |

 ---

+## Google Earth Engine (GEE) Access & Compliance

+Before deploying or running this software, please note the following platform and legal requirements:

+* **User Account Obligation:** Users must independently obtain and maintain their own valid [Google Earth Engine Account](https://earthengine.google.com/).
+* **Terms of Service:** Your utilization of this tool and any subsequent processing jobs are entirely bound by and governed under [Google's Earth Engine Terms of Service](https://earthengine.google.com/terms/).
+* **Data & Platform Disclaimer:** Releasing this source code **does not grant** users access to the Google Earth Engine infrastructure, compute allocations, or its underlying spatial datasets.
+Users are completely responsible for managing their own platform permissions, cloud project billing, and data quotas.

+---